ad-freiburg/qlever/README.md

 `ql:has-predicate` can also be used as a normal predicate in an arbitrary query.

-Group by is supported both for selecting as well as in ORDER BY clauses:
+Group by is supported, its aggregates can be used both for selecting as well as in ORDER BY clauses:

     SELECT ?profession (AVG(?height) as ?avg) WHERE {
       ?a <is-a> ?profession .